platformsh/platformsh-docs/sites/upsun/src/get-started/here/configure/python.md

 ## Managing dependencies

 Pip comes pre-installed in all `python` runtime containers.
-With it, you can add `pip install` to your build hook and be well on your way to builing your apps.
+With it, you can add `pip install` to your build hook and be well on your way to building your apps.

 Alternatively, you can [use a different package manager](/languages/python/dependencies), such as Poetry or Pipvenv.